 Get your play on

 No matter what time of year you head to Gig Harbor, you’ll find plenty to do.
 Start your day with a delectable mochi doughnut from Milkvue Handcrafted Donuts + Coffee — local-fave flavors include black sesame, blueberry pie and teriyaki ramen.
 If you need a little more fuel in the tank, head to Devoted Kiss Café.
-(Only open 7 a.m.–2 p.m., the café tends to be quite busy, so we recommend skipping peak mealtimes.)
+(Open 7 a.m.–2 p.m., the café tends to get busy so don’t expect an ultra-quick turnaround here.)

 Enjoy a quick five-minute stroll down North Harborview Drive and you’ll arrive at the Harbor History Museum.
 Open Wednesday–Saturday, 11 a.m.–4 p.m., the museum’s 7,000 square feet of galleries showcase the rich maritime history of Gig Harbor.
 The museum is also home to the 1925 65-foot purse seiner Shenandoah, which is currently being restored.
 The best part?
 Admission to the museum is free — can’t beat that!

 Keep heading south on Harborview Drive and you’ll arrive at the Skansie Visitor & Interpretive Center.
-Inside you’ll find the Harbor WildWatch exhibit, which includes a 100-gallon marine touch tank, augmented-reality sandbox, marine mammal skull displays and more.
+Inside you’ll find the organization Harbor WildWatch, whose offerings include a 100-gallon marine touch tank, augmented-reality sandbox, marine mammal skull displays and more.
 Spend a few minutes or an hour at this all-ages experience.
-Be sure to check this environmental education organization’s website to learn where and when other public programs (including guided walking tours, Pier Into the Night and Community Science) are being offered.
+Check the website to learn where and when other public programs (including guided walking tours, Pier Into the Night and Community Science) are being offered.

-When the weather cooperates and you are ready to get outside and get moving, Gig Harbor has boundless options.
-With 21 parks within the city limits, there are plenty of places for kids to run off all that doughnut-fueled energy.
+When the weather cooperates and you are ready to get outside and get moving, Gig Harbor has a huge array of options.
+With 21 parks within the city limits, there are many places for kids to run off all that doughnut-fueled energy.